codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cors.rst

 Don't forget to add OPTIONS routes for Preflight Requests.
 Because Controller Filters (except for Required Filters) do not work if the route does not exist.

-The CORS filter handles all preflight requests, so the configured controllers are not normally called.
+The CORS filter handles all Preflight Requests, so the closure controllers for the OPTIONS routes are not normally called.

 Set in Config\\Filters
 ----------------------